Muath-Alsaeed/Tadawul-Web-Scraping/README.md

 1- Tadawul-Web-Scraping folder

-  **There are two jupyter notebook
-  - Tadawul build AutoScraper rules
-  - Tadawul_build Db

   Tadawul build AutoScraper rules

   - build the AutoScraper rule to Collect all updated data of Tadawul Market and save it into json file.

   Tadawul_build Db

-  - Loading a json file and use it to build a DataFrame and save it to PostgreSQL TadawulDB
+  - Loading a json file and use it to build a DataFrame and save it to PostgreSQL

-  PostgreSQL
+  TadawulDB

-  -postgresql Database it contains Tadawul information Tadawul csv it contains Tadawul information
+  -postgresql Database it contains Tadawul information

+  Tadawul

+  csv it contains Tadawul information

 2-Higher_Education_dashboard